linroger/Wealth-of-Nations/Financial Markets and Institutions/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 4- Restructuring Public Debt/Class Slide 4-Restructuring Debt Outside Bankruptcy.md

 - This decision is not influenced by the collective gain for bondholders as a whole,  because small holders are non-pivotal.
 - Corersion can be used for:
 - - "good" (exchanges offers in the collective interest of bondholders) or
-- - “evil" (exchange offers not in the collective interest of bondholders).
+- - “evil" ([[Class Note 6 Restructuring Public Debt Out of Bankruptcy Exchange Offers|Exchange Offers]] not in the collective interest of bondholders).

 Exit Consent Votes

-- An exit consent vote changes the covenants in old bond combined with an exchange offer where a new bond is given in exchange for the old bond if and only if one votes to change the covenants in the old.
+- An exit consent vote changes the [[Class Slides 2 Discussion of Loan Covenants Vs. Bond Covenants|Covenants]] in old bond combined with an exchange offer where a new bond is given in exchange for the old bond if and only if one votes to change the [[Class Slides 2 Discussion of Loan Covenants Vs. Bond Covenants|Covenants]] in the old.
 - As a result,  those who are exiting the old bond are the ones choosing to change its covenants.
 If a holder prefers the new bond given his or her belief that the vote will pass,  any reduction in the value of the old bond will not matter (because he or she will hold the new bond).

 Exit consent votes are almost always contingent on a minimum fraction tendering.

 - The exit consent vote that will pass if M+1 bondholders vote yes and tender their bond in exchange for a new one.
-- The deal is structured so that you may only get the new bond if you vote to change the covenants in the old bond.
+- The deal is structured so that you may only get the new bond if you vote to change the [[Class Slides 2 Discussion of Loan Covenants Vs. Bond Covenants|Covenants]] in the old bond.
 - The covenant change is designed to make old bond drop in value.
 - If fewer than M other holders tender,  you can't make it pass,  if M+1 or more tender,  it passes no matter what you do.
 - If it does not pass,  the entire offer is null and void (you keep old bond with old covenants).